Sustainability-Related Disclosures

 Other asset classes

-Evelyn Partners monitors but does not currently consider the sustainability risks or PAIs of government debt, real estate, corporate debt, derivatives, structured products, private investments, and most alternatives.
-This will be kept under close review as reliable data on these asset classes becomes more readily available.
-However, these other asset classes are less material than the vast majority of our assets under discretionary management invested in public equities, directly or indirectly.
+Evelyn Partners does monitor, but does not currently consider, the sustainability risks or PAIs on derivatives, structured products, private investments and most alternatives.
+This will be kept under close review as reliable data on these asset classes becomes more available.
+However, these other asset classes are not as material as the vast majority of our assets under discretionary management are invested in public equities and bonds, directly or indirectly.

 4. Consideration of Principal Adverse Impact